 Discourage Naps In The Noon

 Currently, because of the pandemic, schools have also shifted online, which means your kid has a lot of time in hand, but nothing much to do.
 This can lead to an afternoon napping session, messing up their sleep cycle.
 So, make sure you discourage that.
-And, if you think your kid is too bored, then come up with fun activities you can do together at home.
+And, if you think your kid is too bored, come up with fun activities you can do together at home.

 Say No To Caffeine